Bhandariji-Suraj/PRODIGY_SD_01/README.md

 Technologies used: C++

-Key learningS: While writing the program i was able to learn many new things like:
+Key learnings: While writing the program i was able to learn many new things like:
 1. How the temperature conversion happens in different units.
 2. The mathematical background of it.
 3. Improve my coding knowledge.